The Best Inflatable Stand Up Paddle Boards of 2017

 Quality materials, high-performance components, and a sleek profile helped the Red Paddle Co Explorer Plus to a high score, tieing it with our overall winner (the Isle Explorer).
 Because of this model's sleeker profile, beginner paddlers will likely feel less stable atop it.
 However, this dip in stability means an increase in glide and agility, which made this model a go-to for tight creek and voyages that demand maneuverability.
 With an FCS Connect fin and an RSS stiffening system, this model is noticeably top of the line.
 The icing on the cake comes in the included universally compatible pump, which was by far the best in our review, and became the favorite for use with all of the other boards.

 Stable for its width

 Read full review: Red Paddle Co Explorer Plus

 Analysis and Test Results

-Stability is the highest weighted rating metric in our review.
+Stability is one of two heavily weighted rating metrics in our review (the other is glide performance).
 Because inflatable SUPs are usually used by beginning and intermediate paddlers, it's important that they are as stable as possible.
-The bigger the board, the more stable it is.
-Of all the dimensions, thickness is the most important.
-We don't recommend ever getting a board that is less than six inches thick unless there are some major technological improvements.
-The Uli X Surf Series board we tested is four inches thick and it is hard to balance upon.
-Most boards that are less than six inches thick feel like you're standing on a giant piece of Jell-O.
+As a general rule, bigger boards equate to a more stable feel, and the most important dimension in this regard is thickness.
+We don't recommend getting a board that is less than six inches thick unless there are some major technological improvements.
+Boards with minimal thickness tend to feel floppy, even when inflated to their max recommendation.